Scale Your Innovation in Greater Phoenix

 Recent Funding Deals

-Greater Phoenix is achieving all-time VC funding marks.
-Over $2.5 billion was invested in Arizona companies through non-debt, VC/equity financing deals between October 2020 and March 2022.
+Greater Phoenix has been achieving all-time VC funding marks in the last few years.
+Over $5.1 billion was invested in Arizona companies through non-debt, VC/equity financing deals between October 2020 and November 2023.
 Below is a sample of recent deals that closed over $100 million.

 Exceptional Talent Pool & Pipeline

-Maricopa County is No. 1 in talent attraction in the U.S.
+Maricopa County ranked No. 1 in talent attraction in the U.S. in 2022, the fifth time in six years

 Arizona is No. 1 in workforce confidence